 Ian is General President and CEO of the Queensland Police Union, a position he has held since 2009.
 He has been involved with the Queensland Police Union and as a union official since 1997.
 Ian is also a Director of the Queensland Police Credit Union.

 Sarah Morris BEcon, GDip Applied Finance and Investment, GDip Applied Corporate Governance, ACA, FGIA, GAICD

 Sarah Morris is Executive Manager – Strategy and Finance at TUH Health Fund.
 Sarah has held senior and executive positions with several organisations across defence services, finance, insurance, resources and professional services industries.
 She is a former state and national councillor of the Governance Institute of Australia.

 Lyn’s career has spanned both public and private sectors with 35 years’ experience in human resources management and industrial relations, providing strategic and transformational leadership in executive roles in Normandy Mining, Queensland Rail, MacMahon Holdings, Limitless Holdings (UAE) and Queensland Health.
 Lyn has held Director roles with the Queensland Museum, Southern Cross Soloists and the Normandy Mining Superannuation Fund.

 For over 20 years, Ben has represented workers in industrial tribunals, boards and committees across a diverse range of national industries, including mining, oil and gas, pastoral, aviation, retail, tourism and hospitality, manufacturing, engineering and refining and smelting.
-Ben is the former Secretary of The Australian Workers’ Union (AWU) in Queensland, and had previously held the positions of AWU Assistant National Secretary, AWU Assistant Secretary (Qld) and AWU National Industrial Officer.
+Ben is the former Secretary of The Australian Workers’ Union (AWU) in Queensland, and previously held the position of AWU Assistant National Secretary.
+Ben is currently completing a Bachelor of Laws degree.